List of The Price Is Right pricing games: Range Game

 A $600 range for the price of a prize is displayed as a vertical scale.
 A $150 range finder moves up the scale, starting from the bottom, and the contestant has one opportunity to stop it by pressing a button.
 The contestant wins the prize if the range finder is covering the correct price when stopped.

 The original range was $50, but it was quickly increased to $100.
 The range was $200 for a brief period during the 1970s on the syndicated version of the show.

 Rat Race

 The game is played for a car and two prizes.
 The contestant must price three items within specified ranges: a grocery item priced under $10 within $1; a small prize priced under $100 within $10; and a medium prize priced under $500 within $100.
 For each bid given within the correct range, the contestant chooses one of five colored mechanical rats (yellow, green, pink, orange and blue), which are positioned on a large dollar sign-shaped racetrack.
-The rats are then set in motion on the track and all five rats ultimately travel the same distance.
-The contestant wins a car, a large prize, or an additional medium-valued prize if a chosen rat finishes first, second, or third.
-More than one prize can be won, depending upon how the rats chosen finish the race.
+The rats are then set in motion on the track; the contestant wins a car, a large prize, or a medium-valued prize if a chosen rat finishes first, second, or third respectively.
+More than one prize can be won, depending upon the number of rats chosen and how they finish the race.